bmarieg/Beth-Graham-Coding-Portfolio/README.md

 Here is a term paper I wrote as a PhD student for a course in Comparative Reproduction: ["Why is Tetraspanin CD9 Essential for Murine Fertilization?"](https://docs.google.com/document/d/1M90gAly-qdR4Odhdg_seZO4lfe1Flz7A/edit?usp=share_link&ouid=118309257677713383248&rtpof=true&sd=true).

+If you would prefer to download the Word documents directly, they are also included in this repository.

 #### Illustration:

 Just for fun, here is a random smattering of my illustrations: